danfyfe/MOD3_DopeCocktailMenu/README.md

 By: Soyeong Oh and Dan Fyfe

 **Setup**
-- In your terminal, while inside the Cook This Back End directory, run 'bundle install', 'rails db:seed' and 'rails s'
+- In your terminal, while inside the Dope Cocktail Menu Back End directory, run 'bundle install', 'rails db:seed' and 'rails s'
-- Complete the final setup in the [Dope Cocktail Menu Front End](https://github.com/danfyfe/DopeCocktailMenu_FrontEnd)
+- Complete the final setup in [Dope Cocktail Menu Front End](https://github.com/danfyfe/DopeCocktailMenu_FrontEnd)

 **Basic Usage**
 - The user selects a mood, which transforms the page and displays cocktail recipes that fit the mood.